 “I won’t.
 Why would I miss a chance to tell you you’re an idiot?
 You call, I’ll answer.”

-And they were off the ground.
-Sano wasn’t making the faintest attempt to hide the pleasure this exchange was giving him.
-His mouth spread into a wide grin, his eyes crinkled at the edges, his entire body seemed invigorated by his rising elation.
+And they had left the ground.
+Sano made not the faintest attempt to hide the pleasure this exchange gave him: his mouth spread into a wide grin, his eyes crinkled at the edges, his entire body seemed invigorated by his rising elation.
 “Really?
 Even if you’re in the middle of something?”

 Hajime nodded.
 Unwarranted as this level of happiness seemed at the promise of something so simple, so nearly meaningless, it was nothing but a joy to observe.
-He’d always appreciated Sano’s emotions, and the contagion of his happiness in particular was at times only just short of thrilling.
+He’d always loved to observe Sano’s emotions, and the contagion of his happiness in particular was at times only just short of thrilling.

 “What if you’re meeting with a client or something?
 Or in the shower?
 What if you’re on another call?”

 Again Hajime nodded.
-And maybe an offer like this, and the exercise of Hajime’s apparently stupidly great influence over Sano’s mood, was providing Sano with undue encouragement — though not nearly as much as Sano’s suggestion, had Hajime accepted it, probably would have — but Hajime could not regret having excited such felicity even if it was.
+And maybe an offer like this, and the exercise of Hajime’s apparently stupidly great influence over Sano’s mood, provided the young man with undue encouragement — though not nearly as much as Sano’s suggestion, had Hajime accepted it, probably would have — but Hajime couldn’t regret having excited such felicity even if it did.

 “What if you’re in the middle of a nail-trim on Misao?”

 Here Hajime hesitated.
-Of course the perseverant Sano would find an exception.
+Of course the perseverent Sano would find an exception.
 “If I actually have Misao pinned down so she can’t move, I may not answer the phone even for you.”

 “Man, I wish someone had been around to take that out of context — hey!”
-Abruptly Sano started laughing, and his late exclamation indicated that it wasn’t so much at the notion of someone getting incorrect ideas about who and what Misao was and what Hajime might be inclined to do to her as at some new thought.
-And eventually he had to be prodded, since, though Hajime had been practicing getting at people’s thoughts in spite of their mental barriers, he was far from mastering the technique just yet.
+Abruptly Sano started laughing, and his late exclamation indicated it wasn’t so much at the notion of someone getting incorrect ideas about who and what Misao was and what Hajime might be inclined to do to her as at some new thought.
+And eventually he had to be prodded, since, though Hajime had been practicing getting at people’s thoughts in spite of their mental barriers, he hadn’t mastered the technique yet.
 But in response to an impatient demand, Sano seemed perfectly willing to share: “I’m going to give Misao my old phone.”

-To Hajime this was more intriguing than funny, since there was a chance that having her own phone would deter Misao from climbing people trying to get at theirs.
+To Hajime this intrigued more than amused, since chances were that having her own phone would deter Misao from climbing people trying to get at theirs.
 He didn’t really mind her climbing in general, but sometimes her interjections into serious conversations, such as with potential clients, were somewhat problematic.
 “Not a bad idea,” he told Sano.
 “But you’ll have to remind her what will happen to it if she constantly leaves it where I’m going to step on it.”